 Content needs to be delivered in easily digestible chunks.
 Throwing too much information at participants won’t help them retain it.
 Training expert Bob Pike says people can listen with understanding for about 90 minutes, with retention for 20 minutes and actively perform a task every eight minutes.
 Training sessions should not exceed 90 minutes without a break.
 During the session, deliver the content in 20-minute chunks followed by a review.
 People should be actively engaged every eight minutes during the session.

 Learning More About Mistakes

 There are many more mistakes out there that need to be known by trainers.
-To learn more about how to avoid mistakes when training, attend HRDQ’s webinar on “The 7 Greatest Mistakes Trainers Make (and How to Avoid Them)” on Sept.
-9 at 2 p.m.
-EDT.
+To learn more about how to avoid mistakes when training, watch HRDQ’s webinar on “The 7 Greatest Mistakes Trainers Make (and How to Avoid Them)” right here.
 Join training expert Bob Pike as he explores the worst mistakes trainers make when designing and delivering training and how to avoid them.
 He will cover mistakes in the following areas:

 - Learning transfer strategies

 - Chunking content and the amount of content presented

 - Asking and answering questions and going off schedule

 - Training measurement and evaluation